-The Arts & Humanities Program
+The Georgetown Lombardi Arts and Humanities Program

 Improving Healthcare through the Arts